Great Bay EcoCruise

 - Capture water from below the surface and test its characteristics

 - Observe, handle, and hear about plants and animals from unique habitats

 - Watch an otter trawl deployment and learn about the organisms it retrieves

 - Find out what scientists study about the Great Bay Estuary

-The Great Bay Estuary system adds approximately 150 miles to New Hampshire's relatively small coastline.
+The Great Bay Estuary adds approximately 150 miles to New Hampshire's relatively small coastline.
 Those 150 miles include everything from industrial, historical and military landmarks to a wildlife refuge and National Estuarine Research Reserve.
 There will be opportunities to learn more about these landmarks and share what you know.
 There is also plenty of time on-board to just enjoy the fresh air, sights and sounds of the estuary with your on-board companions as we scan for bald eagles, osprey, and harbor seals.

 Open to members of the public on a first come, first served basis

-9:00 a.m.: Departure
+9:00 a.m.
+Departure

-2:30 p.m.: Return to dock
+2:30 p.m.
+Return to the dock